Irreversibility and randomness: Autonomy from ergodicity

-$\varphi_{-t}U$ denotes the preimage of $U$ under $\varphi_t$, and $x\in X$ in \er{Erg} is now of course $(x,y)\in A_\Z$.
-This system is well known to be ergodic,\footnote{And, as we have seen, effective provided $\al$ and $\beta$ are computable reals, with $S$ easily shown to be computable.} and since $S$ is invertible (unlike its counterpart in the unilateral case), we can extend \er{Erg} to a sum from $n=-N$ to $n=N$ with normalization $1/(2N+1)$.
+where $S$ is now the (double) bilateral shift $S(x,y)_n = (x_{n+1}, y_{n+1})$, $\varphi_{-t}U$ denotes the preimage of $U$ under $\varphi_t$, and $x\in X$ in \er{Erg} is now of course $(x,y)\in A_\Z$.\footnote{As is clear from our choice of dynamical system, our use of the ergodic theorem differers from traditional applications of ergodic theory to statistical physics, which apply the ergodic theorem to the microscopic time evolution, assumed to be ergodic (which is often not the case or very hard to justify).} This system is well known to be ergodic,\footnote{And computable provided $\al$ and $\beta$ are computable reals, with $S$ easily shown to be computable.} and since $S$ is invertible (unlike its counterpart in the unilateral case), we can extend \er{Erg} to a sum from $n=-N$ to $n=N$ with normalization $1/(2N+1)$.
 The point is that we may now identify